 Not all species of marten are “pine martens” Much the same as “weasel”, when we hear the term “pine marten”, it can be unclear what exact species is being referred to.
-Pine martens are not considered to be a polyphyletic group, but this common name is often mistakenly applied to every Martes species.
-The term “pine marten” refers to the European pine marten (Martes martes), but it is also frequently applied to the American marten (Martes americana), due to their similar appearance.
+Pine martens are not considered to be a polyphyletic group, but this common name is sometimes mistakenly applied to every Martes species.
+The term “pine marten” refers to the European pine marten (Martes martes), but it is also loosely applied to the American marten (Martes americana), due to their similar appearance.
 This shared common name can lead to confusion, since both of these mustelids are actually their own species, and (as their names suggest) live on completely different continents.
 The word “pine” can also be misleading, given neither of these semi-arboreal species use pine trees exclusively.
 Similarly, the beech marten (Martes foina) does not have a preference for beech trees.

 Much the same as “weasel”, when we hear the term “pine marten”, it can be unclear what exact species is being referred to.
-Pine martens are not considered to be a polyphyletic group, but this common name is often mistakenly applied to every Martes species.
+Pine martens are not considered to be a polyphyletic group, but this common name is sometimes mistakenly applied to every Martes species.

-The term “pine marten” refers to the European pine marten (Martes martes), but it is also frequently applied to the American marten (Martes americana), due to their similar appearance.
+The term “pine marten” refers to the European pine marten (Martes martes), but it is also loosely applied to the American marten (Martes americana), due to their similar appearance.
 This shared common name can lead to confusion, since both of these mustelids are actually their own species, and (as their names suggest) live on completely different continents.